GeekTrainer/help-desk-bot-lab/Node/exercise7-HandOffToHuman.md

             session.endDialog(`Welcome back human agent, there are ${handOffRouter.pending()} waiting users in the queue.\n\nType _agent help_ for more details.`);
         }
     ]).triggerAction({
-        matches: /^\/elevate me/
+        matches: /^\/agent login/
     });
     ```

-    >NOTE: This way to register an agent do not have any protection or authentication method and it's used here to keep it as simple as possible.
+    > **NOTE:** For simplicity this way to register an agent does not include any protection or authentication.
+This should be refactored in a production bot.

 1. Add the dialog to put the user in the queue to talk to an agent.